drduh/macOS-Security-and-Privacy-Guide/README.md

 If you are going to enable sshd, at least disable password authentication and consider further [hardening](https://stribika.github.io/2015/01/04/secure-secure-shell.html) your configuration.

-To `/etc/sshd_config`, add
+To `/etc/sshd_config`, add:

     PasswordAuthentication no
     ChallengeResponseAuthentication no
     UsePAM no

- Confirm sshd is enabled or disabled with:
+ Confirm whether sshd is enabled or disabled:

     sudo lsof -ni TCP:22